-Technology runs a majority of our lives nowadays.
+Technology runs the majority of our lives nowadays.
 In metropolitan areas, public and private services have various techniques, including the Internet, in their backbones.
 These services often require your personal information.
-Your credit information, name, address, and even your social security are in different databases across services that you use.
+Your credit information, name, address, and even your social security are in different databases across the services that you use.

 The amount of personal information that you put online makes you vulnerable to various threats.
 Malicious software, viruses, and other apps are just around the corner to collect information from you.
 Criminals can use it in nefarious ways.
 That is why identity theft is becoming a rapidly rising concern.

 What is Identity Theft?

 Identity theft is when an imposter obtains personal information to impersonate someone.
 Social Security information, driver’s license numbers, and other information uniquely identify a person.
 Having this information at hand allows a criminal to take on that individual’s identity.